 System of Government

-Mexico is a congressional democracy with a directly elected President.
+Mexico is a federal republic with a directly elected President.
 The President serves a six-year term and cannot be re-elected.
 The bicameral Congress comprises 128 Senators, each serving a six-year term, and 500 members in the Chamber of Deputies, serving a three-year term.

 The 2006 election of Felipe Calderón of the PAN as President continued Fox's economic liberalisation and stable macroeconomic policies.
 Calderón sought to enhance national security through police and judicial reform and confronting organised crime.
 In the six years of his presidency there were some successes in addressing security concerns but also a high death toll associated with organised crime (estimated at over 60,000), with violence spreading beyond the US-border towns to some of Mexico's biggest cities, such as Monterrey.
 President Calderón presided over continuing economic stability, implementation of universal health coverage and some improvements to education.

 Enrique Peña Nieto of the PRI won the July 2012 elections and was inaugurated as President in December 2012.
 He identified five key goals for his presidency: improving security and justice; combatting poverty; providing quality education for all; maintaining solid economic growth; and re-positioning Mexico in the world, with a focus on enhancing ties with the Asia-Pacific region.
 Peña Nieto set out his agenda for meeting these goals in the cross-party “Pact for Mexico” (Pacto por México) which outlined a very ambitious and wide-ranging program of structural and regulatory reforms (95 in total) in sectors including education, energy, fiscal policy, internal security, telecommunications and politics.
 Having passed legislation for major reforms in the education, telecommunications and energy sectors, as well as fiscal and political-electoral reforms, the Mexican Government is now focused on implementing these reforms.